NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Reference:
 : [this document]

+Note:
+: This registry does not apply to Catalog Zones version "1", but applies to Catalog Zones version "2" as specified in [this document].

 Property prefix | Description         | Status          |Reference
 ----------------|---------------------|-----------------|----------------
 version         | Schema version      | Standards Track | [this document]